w3c/adapt/explainers/symbols.md

 The registry can be found at: https://www.w3.org/TR/aac-registry/

 > [!NOTE]
-> The registry's key for identifying concepts is presently the concepts' BCI Concept ID (an integer).
+> The registry's key for identifying concepts is presently the concepts' BCI concept ID (an integer).
 However, as discussed above, we are in discussions with potential implementers on whether the corresponding Bliss Unicode code point(s) for a given concept could be used instead.

 ## Privacy considerations

-> **FIXME:** Expand upon this section.
+> [!NOTE]
+> This section is to be expanded.

 Because the rendering of symbols is expected to be done by injecting them into the HTML, the site could determine that the user is using symbols, and which symbol set is in use.

 ## Considered alternatives

-> **FIXME:** Add this section.

-## Demo

-A proof-of-concept authoring tool demo can be found at: http://matatk.agrip.org.uk/adaptable-content-authoring-tool/editor/

-Please note the following limitations:

-* It only supports Bliss symbols.

-* The given example does not represent the typical use case of sparse use of symbols, mainly to annotate content such as media chapters.
+> [!NOTE]
+> This section is to be added.

 ## Stakeholder feedback/opposition